booi-dev/todo-redux-app/README.md

 A button to delete a task.
 X
 An option to edit an existing task.
 X
 A local storage integration.
 X
 A filter to view only the completed tasks or active tasks.
+X

 additional
 a search bar,